-In this tutorial, we will show you how to install and configuration of BigTree CMS on your CentOS 7 server.
+In this tutorial, we will show you how to install and configuration of BigTree CMS on your CentOS 7.
 For those of you who didn’t know, BigTree CMS is an open-source content management system built on PHP and MySQL.
-It is very extensible applications with a user-friendly interface and it is very easy to use.
+It is a very extensible application with a user-friendly interface and it is very easy to use.
 BigTree is developed almost exclusively on the Apache webserver but it can run on IIS 7 and 8 too.

 Install BigTree CMS on CentOS 7